z-prize/prize-dizk-on-gpu/README.md

 The submission should not modify the above parameters.
 This design mimics the real world use case of zk-rollups.

-Submissions must include documentation, in English, sufficient to explain the optimization approach
+Submissions must include documentation, in English, sufficient to explain the optimization approach.

+⚠️ See more instructions and FAQ regarding submission [here](https://github.com/EspressoSystems/jellyfish/tree/turbo-plonk/zprice).
+Remember to always use [`turbo-plonk` branch of Jellyfish](https://github.com/EspressoSystems/jellyfish/tree/turbo-plonk) as your starting point. (`main` branch contains a lot more extensions and features of the proof system that you won't need in this competition.)

 ## Timeline